 Get lost for a day in the world’s largest public display of modern art in Southeast Asia at the National Gallery Singapore in the Downtown Core District.

 While there is an entrance fee, once inside you can expect to find free guided tours, lectures and talks from artists.
-The gallery also provide a creative learning experience for art students.
+The gallery also provides a creative learning experience for art students.

 Enjoy a concert at Theatre by the Bay